max124125/RXL-3D-printer-Project/README.md

 to the 4 belt tensioning issue is not confirmed, but I believe highly likely, see 247 Printing video on V-core 4 speed testing)
 Additionally, this system may be more of a benefit for even larger scale printers (>500mm) where the x axis gantry signifigantly outweighs the print head, (wich is not the case for my design, Hotend: 380g?
 X-axis 350g?)

-AWD Corexy (VZbot): This system has been much more thouroughly tested due to it being a common upgrade in the Voron, VzBot, and RatRig printer family's.
+AWD Corexy (eg. VZbot): This system has been much more thouroughly tested due to it being a common upgrade in the Voron, VzBot, and RatRig printer family's.
 I also was very much inspiried by the Monolith gantry for this system, as it had a lot of the features I was looking at: the simplified motion system to use very minimal idlers, a majorly shortened belt length, double sheer bearings, and it reduces moments as much as arguably possible in a corexy system.
 Additionally, I had seen other AWD systems (mainly the VzBot 330) hit ludicrous speeds, accels and input shaper graphs, even with its larger bed sizes.